 The downside: it costs nearly $3,000.
 But if you have the money and the need for something a professional DJ wouse, you can’t go wrong with the Pioneer DDJ-RZX.

 The first iteration of the Numark NV was one of the first DJ controllers to offer built-in screens.
-The NVII uses the same feature set but updates it for 2017.
+The NVII uses the same feature set but updates it.

 In addition to the standard feature set perfected in the original Numark NVI, you get touch-capacitive jog wheels that respond to each user’s touch individually.
 There are also a number of design and UX improvements, especially on the screens.